unicornlaunching/michael_jagdeo/great_founder_theory_analysis_blockface.md

 Synthesis: The synthesis is the third stage of the Fichtean Dialectic.
 It is the resolution of the thesis and the antithesis.

-# Applying the Fichtean Dialectic to the Great Founder Theory:

-Thesis: The Great Founder Theory argues that exceptional individuals and the functional institutions they create are primary drivers of social change, rather than impersonal forces or trends.

-Antithesis: The Trends and Forces Theory of History argues that impersonal forces or trends are primary drivers of social change, rather than exceptional individuals and the functional institutions they create.

-Synthesis: Great Founders are enabled by the trend and force of social technologies, which are distinct from material technologies.
-Social Technologies empower Great Founders to create functional institutions that reshape society.